Virginia Alternative State Aid (VASA)

 How does VASA use and protect my information?

 "The State Council of Higher Education for Virginia (SCHEV) has oversight over state financial aid programs and administers the Virginia Alternative State Aid Application (VASA application), which may be used by any Virginia student who is otherwise ineligible to submit the federal FAFSA.
 The Council is committed to providing opportunities and support to ensure every Virginia student is able to pursue education beyond high school.

 Regarding concerns that students, parents, and other partners may have about the confidentiality of information submitted on the VASA application, the purpose of the application is to provide necessary eligibility information to colleges and universities in Virginia that award state need-based financial assistance.
 SCHEV provides VASA application information with institutions selected by the student for the purpose of determining eligibility for state financial aid and complying with state financial aid policies.
 Campuses are prohibited by law from using the information for any other purposes or to share the data with other parties not involved in the award process.

 SCHEV is committed to protecting the confidentiality of the information and privacy of students and families."

 What is Tuition Equity?

 Students who are unable to establish domicile in Virginia to be eligible for in-state tuition due to citizenship or immigration status (such as undocumented students) might qualify for in-state tuition under the Tuition Equity Provision for High School Completers.
 Students must have been graduated from a Virginia high school or an approved high school equivalency exam) on or after July 1, 2008, and attended a Virginia high school or home school in Virginia for at least two years.
-Other details and requirements: FAQ Tuition Equity.
+Virginia tax returns must be filed for the prior two years by parents of dependent students or by independent students.
+Other details and requirements: Tuition Equity Frequently Asked Questions (FAQs).